arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/README.md

 # Additional Setup

-For projects that wish to use their own `@higherkind`, `@deriving` and other meta programming facilities provided by Λrrow the setup below is also required:
+For projects that wish to use their own `@higherkind`, `@optics` and other meta programming facilities provided by Λrrow the setup below is also required:

 Add the dependencies into the project's `build.gradle`